Dissipation induced extended-localized transition: Supplementary Material: Dissipation induced extended-localized transition

 \section{Supplementary Material:\\Dissipation induced extended-localized transition}

-In the Supplementary Materials, we discuss the impact of dissipation on two systems with exact mobility edges (MEs).
+In the Supplementary Materials, we first provide an example to understand the distribution of phase differences in the main text, and analyze the fractions of extended and localized states changing with size.
+Then we discuss the impact of dissipation on three systems with exact mobility edges (MEs).
 The first system has the traditional ME that separates extended states from localized ones, allowing dissipation to induce the transitions between extended and localized states.
-The second system features a new ME that separates critical states from localized states, enabling dissipation to induce the critical-localized transition.
+The second and third systems feature the anomalous MEs that separate localized and extended states from critical states, enabling dissipation to induce the critical-localized and critical-extended transitions.
+Finally, we consider the impact of dissipation on the Dyson model.